brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 up.
 I planned conservatively and ended on the day I had originally targeted.

 I hiked northbound.
 LT SOBO hikers are a bit crazy in my view.
 SOBO would not be a good idea for a beginner.
+You need the easy miles in the south to prepare for the brutal miles in the north.

 My itinerary philosophy boiled down to the following:
-* Never go more than 12 miles in the first week.
+* Average around 8 and never go more than 12 miles a day in the first week.
 More on this below.
-* Pay attention to the elevation gains and dial back mileage as needed.
+* Pay attention to the elevation profile and dial back mileage as needed.
 I only had a few days that involved more than 4,000 feet of ascent.
 Any day that has more than 700 ft/mile of ascent is going to be very hard.
-* Be flexible around Camel's Hump and Mt.
-Mansfield to avoid exposure in bad weather.
+* Be flexible around Camel's Hump and Mount Mansfield to avoid exposure in bad weather.
 There are bad weather blue-blazes that can be used if you need to say on schedule and don't want to cross the dangerously exposed peaks.
 However, steep slippery down sections need to be taken extremely slowly, even on the bad-weather bypasses.
+* Sometimes blue-blazes are needed to see the best views (Killington, Belvedere for example), factor those miles into your plans.

 Walking
 -------

 You're ready to walk a lot, right?
 A few things about my walking philosophy:
-* I set my alarm so that I was standing on the trail when it became light enough to hike safely without a light.
+* I set my alarm so that I was standing on the trail when it became light enough to hike safely.
 In August that was around 6:00 AM.
-* I tried to stop hiking between 4:00 PM and 5:00 PM (August).
+* I tried to stop hiking between 3:30 PM and 5:00 PM (August).
 * Personal preference: I liked to get up, pack up, and start hiking before eating breakfast.
 I stopped for a hot breakfast somewhere between 2-4 miles down the trail, generally at a good water source and ideally at a swimmable location.
-I found that overlapping the first break with breakfast was efficient and tricked my body into getting the first few miles "for free."
+I found that overlapping my first break with breakfast was efficient and tricked my body into getting the first few miles "for free."
 * I never hiked with a headlight.
 Headlight hiking should be for emergencies only.
 Scheduled night hikes to push more miles is asking for trouble